riemkruit/tweets-erotic-content-YA-NA/README.md

 ### YA+BOEK+SEKS:

-This command grabs all tweets that have been tweeted that month, takes out the retweets, grabs only tweets containing the string 'young' followed by the string 'adult' with only one character in between them, then from that grab the tweets that do contain the string 'seks'.
+This command grabs all tweets that have been tweeted that month, takes out the retweets, grabs only tweets containing the string 'young' followed by the string 'adult' with only one character in between them.
+From those tweets it takes all the tweet that also contain the string 'boek' and  that do contain the string 'seks'.
 Lastly, it will count the lines and the result of that will equal the amount of tweets found.

 Results: